 However, despite its potential, mango farmers in Siaya County face several challenges, including, limited access to structured marketing channels, post-harvest losses and inadequate agronomic practices (UN Women, 2024; USAID, 2015).
 For instance, post-harvest losses account for up to 50% of total production, while middlemen exploit farmers by buying mangoes at 50-70% below market value (Wamucii, 2021; Onyango et al., 2023).
 Additionally, less than 20% of smallholder farmers in Siaya County receive formal training on mango production practices, further hindering productivity (Akrong et al., 2021).
 This study is important as it seeks to address these challenges by examining the agri-socio-economic characteristics of mango farmers and the role of farmer groups in improving productivity.

 Agricultural practices significantly impact mango yields and quality, yet many smallholder farmers lack access to the necessary knowledge and inputs (Wei et al., 2021; KALRO, 2020).
 By assessing the influence of these practices, the study provides insights into improving mango production efficiency.
 An improved understanding of production constraints will aid in the development of management strategy measures to increase mango yield (Zhang and Wang, 2019).
-Due to the highly seasonal nature of mango crops and the tendency to prioritize food security with grain crops, mango growing is not the main livelihood activity for most farmers and is considered a complementary activity to other farming practices (Chay, 2019).
-Additionally, poor mango production practices in Kenya have led to low-quality produce these include a lack of technical advice on management practices, lack of quality planting materials, premature harvesting of fruits, the high cost of harvest losses associated with poor infrastructure, and financial constraints (Wamucii, 2021).
+Due to the highly seasonal nature of mango crops and the tendency to prioritize food security with grain crops, mango cultivation is a complementary activity to other farming practices (Chay, 2019).
+Additionally, poor mango production practices in Kenya have led to low-quality produce.
+These include a lack of technical advice on management practices, a lack of quality planting materials, premature harvesting of fruits, the high cost of harvest losses associated with poor infrastructure, and financial constraints (Wamucii, 2021).
 Little is known about the introduced varieties of mango in Kenya and most trees are of unknown seed origin (Jamnadass & Mithöfer, 2014).
-Others include; pests and disease problems, poor orchard management, post-harvest losses and little income from mango production (Oxfarm, 2021).
-Other production constraints include water shortages or erratic rainfall (Chay, 2019).
+Others include: pests and disease problems, poor orchard management, post-harvest losses, erratic rainfall leading to the poor income from mango production.(Chay, 2019; Oxfarm, 2021). ().

-According to Akrong et al. (2021), the socio-economic factors include gender, membership in a farmer group, farm acreage, education, income differentials, farm inputs and distance and land tenure.
+According to Akrong et al. (2021), the socio-economic factors affecting mango production inclides gender of gower, membership in a farmer group, farm acreage, education, income differentials, farm inputs and distance and land tenure.
 Yarden (2023) explains further that there are numerous socio-cultural-economic, political, technological and infrastructural factors which also determine agricultural land use, cropping patterns and agricultural processes.
 Social changes are observed with the introduction of irrigation in areas that have a traditional pattern of agriculture that is sometimes unacceptable to the local community (Juma, 2019).
 Juma (2019) indicates further that, in some West African countries, women are generally responsible for cultivating rain-fed rice in swamps.

 The introduction of controlled water irrigation necessitates that men be involved in the new technology with pumps and mechanization.
 This is successful in some villages but not in others-In some other countries, irrigation projects have been unsuccessful where farmers were able to obtain employment in industrial activities, or as migrant employees in neighbouring or overseas oil-rich countries (Oganyo, et al., 2016).
 Oganyo, et al (2016) emphasizes that many other socio-economic considerations include land tenure and water rights that differ from location to location and may be crucial in deciding whether the land is suitable for development.
 Labour supply profiles must match seasonal labour requirements and again, this could vary from place to place and be ‘class-determining’ (Mbuthia, 2018).
 The adverse side-effects of development due to factors such as the displacement of existing agriculture and culture, whether shifting cultivation or existing settlements on land to be flooded or redistributed, must be evaluated in terms of net benefits to the community (Juma, 2019).